Al-Walid II: Birth and background

-Al-Walid was the son of Umayyad caliph Yazid II and his wife Umm al-Hajjaj bint Muhammad al-Thaqafi in 709.
+Al-Walid was the son of the ninth Umayyad caliph Yazid II and his wife Umm al-Hajjaj Zaynab bint Muhammad al-Thaqafi in 709.
 His mother was the daughter of Umayyad official Muhammad ibn Yusuf al-Thaqafi.

 His father, Yazid II ruled the Caliphate from 720 to January 724.
 Yazid II died in Irbid in the Balqa (i.e. Transjordan) subdistrict of Jund Dimashq (military district of Damascus) on 26 Sha'ban 105 AH (28 January 724 CE).
 His son al-Walid or half-brother Hisham led his funeral prayers.
-Yazid had intended to appoint al-Walid as his immediate successor, but was persuaded by Maslama to appoint Hisham instead, followed by al-Walid.
+Yazid had intended to appoint al-Walid as his immediate successor, but was persuaded by his brother Maslama to appoint Hisham instead, followed by al-Walid, who had been named second in the line of succession when he was aged 11 in 720 CE.

 Early life

-As al-Walid grew older, Hisham became increasingly displeased with his nephew's behaviour (including an excessive love for poetry and sex) and considered passing the succession to Hisham's son instead.
-He spoke to al-Walid about his drinking of alcohol and commanded al-Walid to send away his best drinking companion.
-He also cut off funds to his heir and strongly encouraged him to be more respectful in religious matters.
+As al-Walid grew older, Hisham initially regarded his young nephew with some affection, but grew increasingly disillusioned by his dissolute lifestyle.
+Consequently, Hisham reduced al-Walid's financial allowances and punished some of his undesirable associates.
+In response, al-Walid withdrew from the court and established himself in a remote desert residence, which may be the ruined site now known as Qasr Tuba in the Jordanian desert.

 Following Hisham's accession, He attempted to secure Maslama ibn Hisham as his successor in place of the appointed successor, his predecessor's son al-Walid II.
-Hisham's initial attempts following the Hajj of 735 to persuade al-Walid to step down in favor of Maslama or give Maslama the oath of allegiance as al-Walid's successor were rejected by al-Walid.
+Hisham's initial attempts following the Hajj pilgrimage of 735 to persuade al-Walid to step down in favor of Maslama or give Maslama the oath of allegiance as al-Walid's successor were rejected by al-Walid.
 Afterward, Hisham sought to undermine al-Walid and secretly gathered support for Maslama.
-The latter's nomination was supported by his paternal uncle, the famous general Maslama ibn Abd al-Malik, Hisham's maternal grandfather, the former governor of Medina Hisham ibn Isma'il al-Makhzumi, and his sons Ibrahim and Muhammad, and the sons of the influential Banu Abs chief of northern Syria, al-Qa'qa' ibn Khulayd.
+The latter's nomination was supported by his paternal uncle, the famous general Maslama ibn Abd al-Malik, Hisham's maternal grandfather, the former governor of Medina, Hisham ibn Isma'il al-Makhzumi, and his sons Ibrahim and Muhammad, and the sons of the influential Banu Abs chief of northern Syria, al-Qa'qa' ibn Khulayd.
 Maslama's mother Umm Hakim also lobbied for her son's succession.
 Opposed to Maslama's proposed succession was Khalid al-Qasri, the governor of Iraq, to which Maslama responded by insulting him and his dead brother Asad.
 Maslama ibn Abd al-Malik's death in the late 730s was a major setback to Hisham's succession plans as it represented the loss of the plan's key supporter in the Umayyad dynasty.
 After Hisham's death he was succeeded by Al-Walid II in February 743.